jamiemcg/MU-Exam-Paper-Downloader/README.md

 ###Java Version
-A simple Java Swing program to batch download exam papers from the NUIM library web site.
+A simple Java Swing program to batch download exam papers from the MU library web site.
 Downloads exam papers using multiple threads.
 Possible to choose multiple modules.
 Can choose whether to include repeats or not. *[Lots of repeated code]*

 ![Java Screenshot](screenshot/screenshot.png "Screenshot of Java Swing Version")